 I suggest snapping a photo of your kids with Rachel the Pig, a huge piggy bank that raises money for the market foundation.
 And it’s fun to let your kids add their own contribution to the infamous Gum Wall.

-The whole place is sort of a maze with lots of twists and turns.
+The whole place is a maze with many twists and turns.
 A couple of cool stops include the Giant Shoe Museum and Golden Age Collectibles.

 If you think you’ll want to spend a lot of time here, head to their website and do their Create Your Market Day where you can take a look at all the vendors and see where you want to go.